 RE Primary Curriculum- The Way The Truth and The Life

-Introduction to Foundation and Key Stage 2 RE Curriculum
+Introduction to Foundation Stage, KS1 and Key Stage 2 RE Curriculum

 This syllabus is based on the Religious Education Curriculum Directory for Catholic schools.
 It has been developed by teachers in direct response to a perceived need for a clear framework for effective, systematic and rigorous teaching and learning, at least equal to that of other curriculum areas.
 To this end it addresses both content and methodology.